The Cover

 Here are some common challenges and helpful guidelines for cover designers to consider.

-Try to evoke a sense of interest and theme - make your audience eager to engage and know more.
+Evoke a sense of interest and a clear theme - make your audience eager to engage and learn more.
+Avoid overly simple/minimal.

 If designing a magazine cover, be sure to research and stick to their standard title, layout, fonts, etc.